A visit to Nice, France

 Louis the XIV conquered the fortress in 1706 and to ensure that he would not have to recapture the fortress ever again, he ordered everything to be dismantled stone by stone, many of which ended up paving the Promenade des Anglais.

 The Promenade des Anglais parallels the Quai de Etats-Uni ("United States Wharf") and they both parallel the beaches.
-That is not a "public" beach, the beaches are "owned" by various businesses and you frequently have to pay a small fee to use either the beach or their facilities.
+That is not a "public" beach as Americans think of them, the beaches are "owned" by various businesses and you frequently have to pay a small fee to use either the beach or their facilities.
 For example, see where all the beach chairs are in the lower left of this image?
 That is the Plage Publique des Bains de la Police ("Public Beach of the Police Baths") and not far west is the Plage Publique de Castel ("Public Beach of Castel") and this continues all the way to the airport.

 The top of Castle Hill contains a very pretty park (free to the public) and there is a cemetery ( Cimitiere du Chateau) at the northern end of the park.
 The cemetery was created in 1783 and currently contains over 2,800 tombs.